Jacky Oh’s Cause Of Death Has Been Revealed 4 Months After Her Passing

 According to the autopsy report, Jacky (born Jacklyn Smith) flew to Miami for a liposuction and BBL procedure.
 The procedure was completed on May 30 and she was prescribed an antibiotic, a painkiller, and an anti-nausea medication to aid her in recovery.

-Jacky leaves behind three beautiful children whom she shares with comedian and MTV personality DC Young Fly.
-At the time of her passing, the comedian took to social media to share an emotional tribute post in honor of his late partner, calling her “the GREATEST MOTHER I KNOW” and continuing with “LOVE YOU FOREVER jus know we goinn harder than ever and GOD is in control and he got us covered.”
+Jacky leaves behind three beautiful children whom she shares with comedian and social media personality DC Young Fly.
+At the time of her passing, the comedian took to social media to share an emotional tribute post in honor of his late partner, calling her “the GREATEST MOTHER I KNOW” and continuing with “LOVE YOU FOREVER jus know we goin harder than ever and GOD is in control and he got us covered.”

 DC Young Fly also delivered an emotional eulogy at Jacky’s funeral, which was held shortly after her sudden death.
 He took the time to open up about Jacky’s “beautiful soul” and explained to the funeral attendees how much of a “super great mother” she was to their three children.
 He also took the time to explain how his family’s “unwavering faith in God” is what is helping them get through this difficult time, encouraging all of those in attendance to “find your relationship with God.”